Smyrnium olusatrum: Habitat and ecology

 In Britain and the more northerly parts of Europe, the main habitat for alexanders is tall grassland, typically on road verges and woodland edges.
 It favours some soil disturbance initially, but once established it can be so dominant as to suppress most other plants.
 In the British National Vegetation Classification this habitat is described as a herb-rich type of MG1 false oat-grass community which, under other circumstances, would likely be dominated by cow parsley.
 A similar habitat occurs on the edges of scrub communities such as W21 hawthorn, W22 blackthorn or W24 bramble scrub.
 It is common on waste ground and field margins, especially near the sea, where it may also be found on cliff paths and near the shore.

-It occurs on neutral to slightly calcareous damp soils which are moderately fertile, often in light shade.
+Its Ellenberg values in Britain are L = 7, F = 5, R = 7, N = 7, and S = 0, which describe its requirements as fairly well-lit places on well-drained soils, neutral pH, medium fertility and no need for salinity.
 Although it is more common around the coast than inland, it has little tolerance for salt and its occurrence there may have more to do with milder temperatures found near the sea.

-Its Ellenberg values in Britain are L = 7, F = 5, R = 7, N = 7, and S = 0.